openprov/templates/README.md

 All folders and file names must consist of lower cases, digits and special characters(`-` and `_`).
 White spaces are not allowed.
 The purpose of these restrictions is to facilitate the mapping to URLs as discussed in the next section.

-Optionally, in the `footemplate`, we can alson find png visualisations of the template, and a `README.md` file containing a textual description (and potentially reference to the visual repesentations) of the templates.
+Optionally, in the `footemplate` folder, we can also find png visualisations of the templates, and a `README.md` file containing a textual description (and potentially reference to the visual repesentations) of the templates.

 ## 3. Template Expansion Microservice